dolmagrg123/devbops_blog_microservice/README.md

 # Devblops_blog_microservice

 ## Issue Tracker
- - Token should be in header
+ - Token should be in header (API Gateway)
+ - Comments should have date/time (Backend)

 ## Blog Frontend